Pistol Bags

 Personal preference will determine how you conceal your G23 and your choice of apparel for the day.

-You can conceal this pistol in any of the most popular ways like the appendix or the 3’oclock position.
+You can conceal this pistol in the most popular ways like the appendix or the 3’oclock position.

 You’ll just have to take a sensible approach depending on where you’ll be carrying that day.